arrow

 To provide services in Jordan, fintech firms are compelled to get a license from the Central Bank of Jordan (CBJ).
 The CBJ provides two licenses:

-• Sandbox License: allows fintech companies to test their products and services in a controlled environment.
+• Sandbox License: Allows fintech companies to test their products and services in a controlled environment.

-• Financial Services License: permits companies to operate in Jordan and offer their services to customers.
+• Financial Services License: Permits companies to operate in Jordan and offer their services to customers.

 Lebanon